-PBT for HCC is an emerging technology which, according to the NCCN Guidelines[®], may have a role in certain clinical circumstances.
+PBT for HCC is an emerging technology which, according to the NCCN Guidelines®, may have a role in certain clinical circumstances.
 The unique dosimetric advantages of heavy charged particle radiation (Bragg Peak) offer significant potential advantages in sparing hepatic parenchyma compared to traditional photon techniques.
-This theoretical advantage is still the object of on-going studies in this country.
+This theoretical advantage is still the object of ongoing studies in this country.
 A multi-institutional phase II study (Hong et al, 2016) demonstrated a 2-year HCC local control rate of 94.8%.
 Treatment was given with a hypofractionated regimen of 67.5 Gy equivalent in 15 fractions to a patient population that included previously treated patients and those with tumor vascular thrombosis.
 On-going phase III studies are in progress.
-However, a meta-analysis of 70 studies demonstrated a decided advantage of charged particle treatment as compared to SBRT.
+However, a meta-analysis of 70 studies demonstrated a decided advantage of charged particle treatment as compared to traditional radiation but found no difference when comparing charged particle treatment to SBRT.